Pricing changes are coming in January. Contact our Sales team to secure the current price for your desired license.

 String

-The name should be unique as it identifies the format in the report.
+The format’s name.
+Should be unique as it identifies the format in the report.

 Note: the format with the name property set to "" defines a default number format and it is applied to all the measures without a specific number format.